Dani3lSun/apex-plugin-analytics/README.md

 After that go to APEX and import the application export file from *path/to/unzipped/apex-plugin-analytics/app/f280.sql*

+*Note: APEX Analytics app requires at least a APEX 18.2 installation!*

 ### ORDS RESTful service

 When your schema is already REST enabled then just import the RESTful export script from *path/to/unzipped/apex-plugin-analytics/app/ORDS_REST_APEX_ANALYTICS_ALL.sql*